-- 4 cups (500g) all-purpose flour, lightly spooned into measuring cup and leveled off
+- 4 cups / 500g all-purpose flour, lightly spooned into measuring cups and leveled off

 - In the bowl of a stand mixer fitted with the dough hook, stir together warm water, yeast, and sugar.
 Let stand until creamy, about 5 minutes.

-- To the yeast mixture, add the butter, salt, and 2 cups of the flour.
+- To the yeast mixture, add the butter, 2 cups of the flour, and salt (making sure that the salt is added on top of the flour and doesn't come in contact with the yeast until you begin mixing).
 Mix on low-speed until the ingredients begin to come together.
 Still on low-speed, add 1 cup of the remaining flour and mix for 1 minute.

 - Add the remaining 1 cup flour.
 Mix on low-speed until the final addition of flour is fully incorporated into the dough.
 Increase the speed to medium and knead until the dough is smooth and elastic, about 5 minutes.
 (You will know it is ready when the dough starts to make a slapping sound as it hits the sides of the bowl.)